VRConservation/fbabook/_sources/chapters/intro.md

 # Introduction

-The Forest Business Alliance guide to forest product business development, implementation and measuring success.
+The Forest Business Alliance guide to forest product business development, implementation, and measuring success.

 ## About